Hero Backdrop

 Tax

 It is important that any payments made under the settlement agreement are structured as tax-efficiently as possible.
 Outstanding salary, notice pay and holiday pay will be subject to tax and national insurance contributions in the normal way.
 However, under HMRC rules, the first £30,000 of any compensation payment for loss of employment, inclusive of any statutory redundancy payment, can be paid tax-free.
-In complex termination arrangements, you may well need specialist tax advice.
+In complex termination arrangements, specialist tax advice may well be needed.

 Claims

-It is important you fully understand what claims you are actually signing away.
-You may well want to exclude certain claims from being ‘settled’ (such as an existing personal injury claim).
+It is important to make clear what legal claims are being 'signed away' by the settlement agreement.
+Should any claims be excluded from being ‘settled’ (such as an existing personal injury claim)?

 Restrictive covenants